survivejs/webpack-book/manuscript/03_introduction.md

 The book uses several conventions to keep the content accessible.
 I've listed examples below:

-> This is a tip.
+T> This is a tip.
 Often you can find auxiliary information and further references in tips.

 W> This is a warning that's highlighting unexpected behavior or a common problem point that you should know.